ferrybig/SpamTracker/README.md

 **Alerts of suspicious new posts on Stack Exchange, as well as of spam reports in chat.**

-*This Chrome extension is also available in [Chrome Web Store](https://chrome.google.com/webstore/detail/fight-spam-on-se-sites/pkpdgmdicibddkgkikdfnaggkdobhmgk)*

 Adds a spam tracker to Stack Exchange chat rooms.
 Its switch is in the footer:

     spamtracker: off | help | faq | legal | ...